GM may be driving past ignition switch crisis

 One such lawyer, Robert Hilliard, said the company is failing to follow through on its contrition in court cases, fighting efforts to set aside older settlements reached before the switch problem became public.
 That kind of attitude would hurt GM’s reputation, he said.

-“They’re talking the talk, but they’re not walking the walk,” said Hilliard, who added that he was “very skeptical” that a GM program would give victims fair compensation for injuries or death.
+“They’re talking the talk, but they’re not walking the walk,” said Hilliard, who added that he was “very sceptical” that a GM program would give victims fair compensation for injuries or death.

 Hilliard, however, was among several plaintiffs' lawyers approached by GM and one of the first Feinberg called on to discuss the case.